 - You can’t narrow down which specific segment of your target is converting

-- You are not split testing your advertisement for the best results
+- You are not split testing your online advertisement for the best results

 - You can’t narrowly and specifically target the landing page to speak directly to your target